Section 4141.28 | Determination of benefit rights and claims for benefits.

 (G) CORRECTED DETERMINATION

-If the director finds within the fifty-two calendar weeks beginning with the Sunday of the week during which an application for benefit rights was filed or within the benefit year that a determination made by the director was erroneous due to an error in an employer's report or any typographical or clerical error in the director's determination, or as shown by correct remuneration information received by the director, the director shall issue a corrected determination to all interested parties.
+If the director finds within the two hundred eight calendar weeks beginning with the Sunday of the week during which an application for benefit rights was filed that a determination made by the director was erroneous due to an error in an employer's report or any typographical or clerical error in the director's determination, or as shown by correct remuneration information received by the director, the director shall issue a corrected determination to all interested parties.
 The corrected determination shall take precedence over and void the prior determination of the director.
 The director shall not issue a corrected determination when the commission or a court has jurisdiction with respect to that determination.

 (H) EFFECT OF COMMISSION DECISIONS